 Maddon, however, didn’t want to hear it. (“Of course not,” he said, when asked about Belisle’s pitch possibly being unintentional.
 “That is ridiculous.”)

 There are facts to back up the manager’s viewpoint, of course.
-Haren obviously did not mean to drill Holiday, but these are the Cardinals, whose institutional need to settle scores is so ingrained as to have been described in detail in the book Three Nights in August.
+Haren obviously did not mean to drill Holliday, but these are the Cardinals, whose institutional need to settle scores is so ingrained as to have been described in detail in the book Three Nights in August.
 (The focus of that book, Tony La Russa, has since moved on, but Mike Matheny has maintained the brand in a reasonable fashion.)

 And that pitch Belisle threw sure looked intentional, aimed directly at its mark from the moment it left his hand.
-Haren, in fact, spent two seasons under La Russa in St. Louis, and knew enough to apologize to Rizzo after hitting Holiday for the HBP he was all but certain was coming.
+Haren, in fact, spent two seasons under La Russa in St. Louis, and knew enough to apologize to Rizzo after hitting Holliday for the HBP he was all but certain was coming.
 “They always police things like that …” Haren said in an MLB.com report, saying that the Cardinals view retaliation as an intimidation tactic.
 “They might take it to the extreme a little bit with that stuff.
 I think everyone understands it.
 I guess at least they didn’t throw at his head.”)

 The real intrigue became with the warning Maddon issued at the close of his diatribe: “We don’t start stuff, but we will finish stuff.”